haofeixu/aanet/README.md

 ## Citation

-If you find our work useful in you research, please consider citing our paper:
+If you find our work useful in your research, please consider citing our paper:

 ```
 @inproceedings{xu2020aanet,